Hasselblad: H1

 As with the V-series, most H1- and H2-series components were compatible with one another.

 H1D

-Identical to the H1, but sold bundled with a Hasselblad-branded Imacon 22Mp iXpress back which coupled with a 40GB Image Bank allowed shooting of up to 850 images in one session.
+Identical to the H1, but sold bundled with a Hasselblad-branded Imacon 22Mp iXpress back which coupled with a 40 GB Image Bank allowed shooting of up to 850 images in one session.

 The camera could only be used with the included digital back.
 This was Hasselblad's first integrated DSLR.

 H2

 Hasselblad has built into the H2 cross-platform camera a new single-battery operation of the camera with the new Ixpress CFH digital back, offering one on/off switch and one operating system, facilitating streamlined, integrated operation.
 With existing digital backs already in the market, the H2 delivers the exact functionality of the H1.

 The H2 camera was discontinued in October 2007.

 H2D

 2nd generation integrated DSLR.
 First Hasselblad camera to shoot to new Raw format called the 3FR.
 Conversions to 3F files could be done in Flexcolor or Phocus.

 Can utilize a CF card.
 No longer necessary to shoot to an Image Bank via link cable.
 Firewire 800 capable.

 New metering patterns to match the larger sensors.
 A new lithium ion 1,850 mAh battery was introduced that would power both the H2D body and digital back.